rsync (remote synchronization), is a powerful command-line tool for copying/synchronizing files and folders on local or remote hosts.

 user@host:~$ rsync -av -e 'ssh -p 22' user@192.168.1.100:/data/std /home/

-As explained earlier rsync is particulary suitable for backing up file servers.
-We will see how to make backup to usb drive, to a remote host and also how to do incrementals in order to save disk space.
+As explained above, rsync is particulary well suited to backing up file servers.
+We'll look at how to back up to USB drive, to a remote host and how to perform incremental backups to save disk space.

-Here we will make a full backup of our GNU/Linux operating system.
-We will exclude special or useless folders (/dev, /mnt, /proc, /sys and /tmp).
-The destination folder on the usb disk will be automaticaly named with the current date in back-YYYY-MM-dd format.
+Here, we're going to perform a full backup of our GNU/Linux operating system.
+We will exclude all special or unnecessary folders (/dev, /mnt, /proc, /sys and /tmp).
+The destination folder on the external hard drive will be automatically named with the current date in back-YYYY-MM-dd format.

 root@host:~# rsync -av --delete --delete-excluded --exclude=/tmp --exclude=/proc --exclude=/sys --exclude=/dev --exclude=/mnt / /mnt/usb/back-$(date "+%Y-%m-%d")

-One of the most beautiful things about rsync is that it is able to do incremental backups.
+One of rsync's strengths is its ability to perform incremental backups.
 To do this, it uses hardlinks.
-For each file to be backed up, rsync compares to the last backup (the current folder on the USB drive which is a symbolic link to the last backup folder) : if the file is the same, it creates a hardlink and does not consume disk space, otherwise (if the file is new or is different) it creates a new file.
+For each file to be backed up, rsync compares it with the last backup (the current folder on the external hard drive, which is a symbolic link to the folder of the last backup): if the file is identical, it creates a hard link and consumes no disk space, otherwise (if the file is new or different) it creates a new file.

-Of course the current symbolic link must be created manually and recreated after each backup in order to make it point to the last backup.
+Of course, the current symbolic link must be created manually and recreated after each backup so that it points to the latest backup.

-One last thing to know, in case we want to recover space on our USB disk we will have to delete the backups from the oldest to the most recent (in order to avoid breaking the hardlinks).
+One last thing to know: in the event we want to reclaim space on our external hard drive, we'll need to delete the backups from the oldest to the most recent (to avoid breaking hardlinks).

 user@host:~$ rsync -av --delete --delete-excluded --exclude=/tmp --exclude=/proc --exclude=/sys --exclude=/dev --exclude=/mnt --exclude=/media --link-dest=/mnt/USB/current / /mnt/usb/back-$(date "+%Y-%m-%d")